 Really, I’m a pretty nice guy and I’m not too mean.
 I’ll even let a bunch of stuff slide if I think we can get somewhere from a different route.
 But I’m having a hard time just sitting back and let Coach Petrino’s explanation of his affair fall without first tossing it in the air a bit.

 If you remember the coach was caught having an affair with a lady 26 years younger than him (Jessica Dorrell), whom he hired.
 It all came out after he got into a motorcycle accident with her on the back and tried to hide it.
 He ended up losing his job over the lies and deception, not to say the hurt he caused his wife and four children and his fellow coaches, players and the Razorback Nation.

-The explanation of his affair from Petrino I’d like to comment on was released to the Associated Press and reported in USA Today after a request using the Freedom of Information Act and included the notes Razorback Athletic Director Jeff Long kept while he questioned Petrino after Long found out about Petrino’s coverup.
+The explanation of his affair from Petrino I’d like to comment on was released to the Associated Press and reported in CBS News after a request using the Freedom of Information Act and included the notes Razorback Athletic Director Jeff Long kept while he questioned Petrino after Long found out about Petrino’s coverup.
 The USA Today reported:

 Petrino told his boss that his affair with Dorrell began with a kiss last fall and ended sometime in February when the two decided to simply be friends.

 Let’s clear this up: Affairs don’t start with a kiss.
 And they don’t end when two affairees decide to just be friends.